Chairman & CEO

 Jin-Hei Park was appointed as CEO of Citibank Korea Inc. and Citi Country Officer (CCO) for Korea on October 27, 2014.

 He is a banker with 35 years in service joining Citi in 1984 as a Management Associate, having developed a career of Emerging Market Sales & Trading, Corporate Treasury and Corporate Banking.
 He is a member of Asia Pacific OpCo of Citi.

 He was COO for Citibank Korea from 2004 to 2007 overhauling Post-merger Integration of Citi and KorAm.
 Prior to this, he was CFO and Treasurer of KorAm Bank.
 He also worked for Samsung Securities.

 He holds an MSc in Economics from the London School of Economics, an MBA from the University of Chicago and a BA in International Economics from Seoul National University.

-Francis Van Parys is the President and CEO of GE Healthcare Korea.
-In this role, he is responsible for helping provide transformational medical technologies and solutions to the healthcare industry in Korea, from diagnostic imaging, monitoring and digital solutions through to molecular diagnostics and life-sciences.
+Francis is a seasoned global executive who served in a number of General Management roles before becoming President of GE Healthcare Korea in 2017.
+In that role, he was responsible for helping provide medical technologies and solutions to the healthcare industry in Korea, from diagnostic imaging, monitoring and digital solutions through to life sciences.

-Francis joined GE Healthcare Life Sciences in 2009 as GM for Commercial Operations in EMEA and was later appointed as Global Product GM, Research and Applied Markets, responsible for GE Life Sciences’ consumables and hardware portfolio.
-He then became Global Commercial GM for Cell Culture in 2016.
+He joined Cytiva when it was known as GE Healthcare Life Sciences in 2009 as General Manager for Commercial Operations in EMEA and was later appointed Global Product General Manager, Research and Applied Markets, responsible for the consumables and hardware portfolio.
+He then became Global Commercial General Manager for Cell Culture in 2016.

-Francis graduated from the University of Ghent in Belgium with a Master’s degree in Material Science and Engineering.
-He also holds a Master of Science in Polymer Technology from UMIST in Manchester, U.K. Francis lives in Seoul, Korea, with his wife and two sons.
+He graduated from the University of Ghent in Belgium with a Master’s degree in Material Science and Engineering.
+He also holds a Master of Science in Polymer Technology from UMIST in Manchester, UK.
+Francis lives in Seoul, Korea, with his wife and two sons.